Wexify/Merger-API/Uploading API.md

-## FFAPI File Upload API Documentation
+## Merger File Upload API Documentation

 This document describes the `/upload/:fileId` endpoint of the FFAPI for uploading files.